The review: Acer Aspire One (AOA110-1722) Netbook

 As I mentioned in the preview, the Acer Aspire One netbook does come with a synthetic leather sleeve.
 Compared to the sleeve/bag the Eee comes with, this is highly inferior.
 Aside from it having cuts outs in the corner, because it’s literally a sleeve, as in you pull it over the One, it’s nowhere near as easy to get the netbook in/out of it as the bag/sleeve the Asus Eee PC netbook comes with.
 Also, if you’re lazy like me and leave the SD card in the right slot, you run the danger of pushing against it while putting the netbook in its sleeve.
 However, for the basic purpose of preventing most scratches and light dings from slamming it into things, the sleeve is adequate, but just barely so.

 Sporting the same 1.6ghz Intel Atom CPU that so many netbooks have these days and 512 mb of RAM, the little machine boots up in about 15 seconds from pressing the power button to seeing the Linpus custom desktop.
 A few additional seconds may be required for it to continue loading everything (in the same way that just because you see your desktop in Windows doesn’t mean it’s not still loading).
 Thinking you’ll add more RAM to help that out?
 Think again: the RAM slot is not accessible via the door on the bottom of the machine.
 Instead, you have to disassemble the Acer Aspire One netbook and remove the motherboard to access the slot.
 Kiss your warranty goodbye if you do this.
-However, for those who want to know how.
+However, for those who want to know how, here’s how to upgrade the RAM.

 Because the One has a SSD, the only moving part in the machine should be the fan.
 That means you can swing this thing around and throw it and it should be fine, aside from any damage you do by throwing it (don’t throw it).
 It’s been said by other reviews that the SSD is slow, however, for the average user and for my uses thus far, it has proven to mostly be a non-issue.
 However, if you’re moving around a lot of small files, it may prove to be a sore spot for you, in which case I’d suggest you use a fast SDHC card for those tasks.